Team-Beebot/Team-Beebot/README.md

-- 👋 Hi, I’m @Team-Beebot
+- 👋 Hi, I’m Ramesh Khadka AKA Beebot
-- 👀 I’m interested in ...
+- 👀 I’m interested in my own world.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 We can be in touch from here ✔ ..twitter: https://twitter.com/RameshK52997136 and linkedin: https://www.linkedin.com/in/ramesh-khadka-5b88851a8/

 <!---
 Team-Beebot/Team-Beebot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.